The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 4.2.
 CDFs#

-A cumulative distribution function, or CDF, is a way to describe the distribution of a set of values.
+A cumulative distribution function, or CDF, is a another to describe the distribution of a set of values, along with a histogram or PMF.

 Given a value x